The Master of Education program in Counselor Education, with concentrations in Clinical

 Program faculty are committed to student achievement and maintain active status in the counseling profession by providing service, leadership, developing and conducting research.
 For more information, please contact the program coordinator, Dr. Annie Lewis at email@example.com.

-The completion rate provided represents the number of1d from the program in a three-year time period.st-time degree seeking students who enrolled and graduate
+The completion rate provided represents the number of degree-seeking clinical rehabilitation counseling students enrolled in the program in a three-year time period of time graduated.

 CLINICAL MENTAL HEALTH COUNSELING